mustackable-dev/Ormamu/docs/readme.md

 //its primary key's value
 Gnome? gnomeFromDb = connection.Get<Gnome>(gnomeId);

-gnomeFromDb!.Name = "Mopey";

-//Here we update entity with the new name connection.Update(gnomeFromDb);
+//Here we update entity with a new name gnomeFromDb!.Name = "Mopey";

-//In order to delete the entity, you just need to
-//pass the value of its primary key connection.Delete<Gnome>(gnomeId);
+connection.Update(gnomeFromDb);

+//.. and finally we delete the entity connection.Delete(gnomeFromDb);

 ```